chamilo/chamilo-lms/plugin/onlyoffice/README.md

 Then launch `composer install` from the Chamilo root folder.

-Return to the plugin list, select the ONLYOFFICE plugin, and click Enable the selected plugins.
+Return to the plugin list, select the ONLYOFFICE plugin, and click "Enable".

 ## Configuring Chamilo ONLYOFFICE integration plugin

 On the Plugins page, find ONLYOFFICE and click _Configure_.
 You'll see the _Settings_ page.
 Enable the plugin and specify the _Document Server address_.

 Starting from version 7.2, JWT is enabled by default and the secret key is generated automatically to restrict the access to ONLYOFFICE Docs and for security reasons and data integrity.
 Specify your own **Secret key** on the Chamilo **Settings** page.
+The key can be found on your OnlyOffice server, depending on the type of server.
+See the ONLYOFFICE Docs [config file](https://api.onlyoffice.com/editors/signature/) page for more details.
-In the ONLYOFFICE Docs [config file](https://api.onlyoffice.com/editors/signature/), specify the same secret key and enable the validation.
+Specify the same secret key (search for a long hash string next to "secret") and save.

+The plugin will tell you if anything is wrong.

 ## How it works

+### For teachers/trainers

-* To create a new file, the teacher opens the necessary folder and clicks the ONLYOFFICE icon "Create new".
+* To create a new file, teachers can open the documents folder and click the ONLYOFFICE icon "Create new".
 * The user is redirected to the file creation page where they need to enter the file name and format (text document, spreadsheet, or presentation).
 The browser calls `/plugin/onlyoffice/create.php` method.
 It adds the copy of the empty file to the course folder.
-* To open an existing file, the user chooses the _Open with ONLYOFFICE_ icon.
+* To open an existing file, the user chooses the _Open with ONLYOFFICE_ icon next to the normal edit icon.
 * The request is being sent to `/plugin/onlyoffice/editor.php?docId=«document identificator»`.
 The server processes the request, generates the editor initialization configuration with the properties:

   * **url** - the URL that ONLYOFFICE Document Server uses to download the document;